 City : Learning Slopes : What Employers Want

-All jobs are different but there are some skills that all employers look for, so it's worthwhile investing time and (if you can afford it) money into developing these skills:
+There are some key skills that all employers look for, so it's worthwhile investing time and a sometimes bit of money into developing your key skills...

-- English: Your employer will expect you to have a basic level of English and they may even expect a higher level depending on the job you are going for so it's worth while brushing up on these skills
+1) English: Your employer will expect you to have a basic level of English and they may even expect a higher level depending on the job you are going for so it's worth while brushing up on these skills.

-- Maths: The same applies as for English, check out the English and Maths floor for information on what courses are available
+2) Maths: The same applies as for English, check out the English and Maths floor for information on what courses are available.

-- ICT Skills: ICT (Information and Communications Technology) skills are getting more and more important for a lot of jobs so having strong skills in ICT could really help you stand out as a job applicant
+3) IT Skills: IT (Information Technology) skills are getting more and more important for a lot of jobs so having strong skills in IT could really help you stand out as a job applicant.

-- Sector Specific: The sector that you are applying for may have specific courses that are either expected of you, or which would give you a head start.
-Check out some of your options on the Employment Sectors floor of this building.
+5) Sector Specific: The sector that you are applying for may have specific courses that are either expected of you, or which would give you a head start.
+Check out some of your options on the Sector Specifc Qualifications floor.

 How Do I Show These Skills?

-You will need to show them in two ways, on your CV and in person.
+When applying for a job, you will need to show your skills in two ways: 1) on your CV and 2) in person:

-For more information on how to build the perfect CV, you can check out the CV Hothouse.
+For more information about putting your skills on your CV, you can check out the CV Hothouse.